locationtech/geomesa/docs/user/cli/geotools.rst

 Most commands require you to specify the connection to your data store.
 Parameters can be passed in using the ``--param`` argument, which can be repeated in order to specify multiple parameters.
 Alternatively, the ``--params`` argument can be used to specify a Java properties file containing the parameters.
 This may be useful for simplifying the command invocation, or to hide sensitive parameters from bash history and process lists.
+If both ``--param`` and ``--params`` are used, then parameters specified directly will take precedence over ones from the properties file.

 For example, to connect to a Postgis data store, you may use the following command: